razorpay/opencensus-php/app/Gateway/Upi/Icici/README.md

 - Payment remains in `created`, not `authorized`, so flow is async
 - Request/Responses are encrypted using RSA, which means the input is very often "strings", instead of arrays.
+- the authorize method returns true, because we do not have a request to redirect to
+- the icici server only encrypts responses sometimes.
+(Take a look at mock server)